metadriverse/metaurban/README.md

 ```

 ### Docker Setup
-We provide docker file for MetaUrban.
-This works on machines with an NVIDIA GPU.To setup the MetaUrban using docker follow the below steps:
+We provide a docker file for MetaUrban.
+This works on machines with an NVIDIA GPU.
+To set up the MetaUrban using docker, follow the below steps:
 ```bash
 [sudo] docker -D build -t metaurban .
 [sudo] docker run -it metaurban